psuresh21/anoymous_text/README.md

    - Python 3.6+
    - should have basic knowledge in python

-Copyright & License
+# Copyright & License
+© 2022 Suresh Pandiyan |

-© 2022 Suresh.
-P Code released under MIT License
+Code released under MIT License

 ###### nobody can't remembers numbers instead of character quickly, it's take plenty of hours to recognize, don't worry, Happy to use !!